 Curriculum is typically conceived as a thing (#2), like a textbook or a collection of readings.
 For us, that’s where it starts.
 But then the thing becomes a process (#1) – a matrix of actions, activities, and experiences that are generated from – not defined by – curricular problems as they’re posed, and that offer prospective teachers a site for mathematical, pedagogical, and curricular transformation.

-We are in the process of developing a curriculum module for teacher educators that provides and explains both the content and experience dimensions of our Making for Learning experience.
-This is an experience that is being tested within teacher preparation and that tasks prospective teachers with designing, fabricating, and evaluating new physical manipulatives to support mathematics teaching and learning.
-By the time we share the module here, it will have progressed through several iterations of a design cycle in order to demonstrate its utility in helping prospective teachers become effective designers of mathematical instruction.
+This website represents a curriculum module we’ve developed for mathematics teacher educators.
+It provides and explains both the content and experience dimensions of our Making for Learning experience.
+This is an experience that was iteratively tested within teacher preparation and that tasks prospective teachers with designing, fabricating, and evaluating new physical manipulatives to support mathematics teaching and learning.
+It has now progressed through several iterations of a design cycle to demonstrate its utility in helping prospective teachers become effective designers of mathematical instruction.

 My interest is in the process of invention of “objects-to-think-with,” objects in which there is an intersection of cultural presence, embedded knowledge, and the possibility for personal identification (Seymour Papert, Mindstorms, 1980).

 Our theoretical background is organized around the learning theories of constructivism and constructionism.
-Both of these theories recognize that learners actively construct knowledge, with constructionism adding the dimension that the learning is particularly effective during the process of making a shareable object.
+Constructivism recognizes that learners actively construct knowledge, with constructionism adding the dimension that the learning is particularly effective during the process of making a shareable object.
 One part of Making is the activity of designing, or the purposeful.
-Imagining, planning, and intending that precedes and interacts with Making.
+Imagining, planning, and intending that precedes and interacts with Making (Halverson & Sheridan, 2014).
 Teachers are called upon to actively engage in inquiry, research, and design so that they can make tangible, meaningful artifacts that represent the end products of the learning process.